amirshehzadshah/CoffeeShop_RN/README.md

      ```bash
      npx react-native start

-   - Run the app on Android or iOS emulator or on a physical device:
+   - Run the app on Android emulator or on a physical device:

      ```bash
      npx react-native run-android
-     # or
-     npx react-native run-ios

 7. **Access the CoffeeShop app:** Once the app is built and running, you can access it on your emulator or device.
 Follow the on-screen instructions to explore the app's features!